best-kerosene-heaters-reviews-amazon-top-10

 READ MORE REVIEWS AT AMAZON

 EDITOR’S NOTE: The Dyna Glo RMC-95C6B Indoor Kerosene Convection Heater is a good quality heater for use in the home.
-This 23,000 BTU convection heater will heat an area of around 1,000 feet effectively.
-Some good safety features and the automatic ignition is good.
+This 23,000 BTU convection heater effectively heats an area of around 1,000 square feet.
+Some good safety features, and the automatic ignition is good.
 It is pretty large for a low-output heater.

 6. Kero World KW-24G Convection Kerosene Heater Review

 This is another effective kerosene heater for home use.
-It has a maximum of 23,000 BTU output and in our tests, we were able to heat a room of around 1,400 square feet efficiently with this heater.
-It is a very good choice for a kerosene convection heater if you want supplemental heat in the colder months of the year.
+It has a maximum output of 23,000 BTU, and in our tests, we were able to efficiently heat a room of around 1,400 square feet with this heater.
+It is a very good choice for a kerosene convection heater if you want supplemental heat during the colder months.

 kero-world-kw-24g-convection-kerosene-heater-review

-The Kero World KW-24G Convection Kerosene Heater has a 1.9-gallon fuel tank and this is enough to have the heater working for around 12 hours.
-We found that this kerosene heater started to heat our room very quickly.
+The Kero World KW-24G Convection Kerosene Heater has a 1.9-gallon fuel tank, which is enough to keep the heater running for about 12 hours.
+We found that this kerosene heater heated our room very quickly.

 It is very easy to start this kerosene heater thanks to the battery-powered automatic ignition system.
 There is no messing around with matches here.
-We liked the grill over the heater for safety purposes and there is a tip-over cut-off switch that automatically shuts the heater off if somebody knocks it over by accident.
+We preferred the grill over the heater for safety, and there is a tip-over cut-off switch that automatically shuts the heater off if it’s knocked over by accident.

-One of the things that we didn’t like about the Kero World KW-24G Convection Kerosene Heater was that it created some odor.
+One thing we didn’t like about the Kero World KW-24G Convection Kerosene Heater was that it produced an odor.
 We followed the instructions to the letter and only used grade 1-K kerosene.
-The odor was most noticeable during the start-up process and also when turning off the heater.
+The odor was most noticeable during start-up and when turning off the heater.

 BUY NOW AT AMAZON